Reputation in the Shadow of Exit: Commitment Payoff Theorems

 \section{Commitment Payoff Theorems}

-This section contains the main results of this paper, which characterize the payoff set in the complete information game with and without reputation, in sequential and Markovian equilibria.
-Informally, I establish the following table, which summarizes the takeaway from the results in this section.
+This section contains the main results of this paper, which characterize the payoff set in the game with and without reputation, in sequential and Markovian equilibria.
+Informally, I establish the following table (supposing Assumptions \ref{ass: dominance} and \ref{ass: c* IC} hold), which summarizes the takeaway from the results in this section.